wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.5 - Released on 08 July 2025 =
+= 1.8.6 - Released on 25 July 2025 =
+* New - Shortcode for subscription Table
-* New: Latest WP(6.8.1) and WC(9.5.0) Compatibility
+* New: Latest WP(6.8.2) and WC(10.0.4) Compatibility
-* New: Moved Advanced Tab HTML to core plugin with Pro Tag
+* Fix - Stripe compatibility issue fix on checkout page